Integrative-Transcriptomics/TechnicalReport-AssemblyBestPractice/README.md

 ## Procedure

-Next the effect of the coverage depth of longreads on the assemblies is investigated.
-For this it was decided to consider the E. coli CFT073 reference as this is the only reference with a very good coverage of the reference.
-The tool [**Rasusa**](https://github.com/mbhall88/rasusa) was used to generate subsamples of the longreads with 200X, 150X, 100X, 80X, 60X, 40X, 20X, 15X, 10X, 8X, 6X, 4X, 2X and 1X coverage depth.
+Next the effect of the coverage depth of longreads on the assembly quality was investigated.
+The tool [**Rasusa**](https://github.com/mbhall88/rasusa) was used to generate subsamples of the longreads with intended 200X, 150X, 100X, 80X, 60X, 40X, 20X, 15X, 10X, 8X, 6X, 4X, 2X and 1X coverage depth.
+Firtstly, the E. coli CFT073 reference set was investigated, due to its completenes regarding the given reference genome:

-Similar as the procedure applied to the reference read sets, each downsample was mapped against the E. coli CFT073 reference genome using minimap2 and the per base depth of coverage was measured using samtools depth.
+- Similar as the procedure applied to the reference read sets, each downsampled read set was mapped against the E. coli CFT073 reference genome using minimap2.
+Based on this the per base depth of coverage was measured using samtools depth.
 From this data, the mean depth of coverage (the sum of per base coverage depths divided by the genome length) was calculated.
 In addition the genomic fraction with zero coverage was determined.

-For each of the subsamples all assemblers (except HASLR) were run.
+- For each of the subsamples all assemblers (except HASLR) were run.
 For each coverage depth a Quast report comprising all assemblies was generated.

+Secondly, the downsampling was conducted for the S. aureus RN4220 reference set to investigate the effect of the improved basecaller (and thus read quality) on the downsampling.
+- Here, only the hybrid approach of Unicycler was used for assembly as it yielded the best results in the previous steps.

+TODO: Check actual coverage of S. aureus downsamples and update x-labels on plots.

 ## Results

-### Depth of coverage control
+### Depth of coverage control - E. coli subsamples

 | E. coli CFT073 downsample intended coverage | genome fraction with 0X coverage | mean coverage across genome |
 |---------------------------------------------|----------------------------------|-----------------------------|